interbit/interbit/docs/gitbook/examples/determinism.md

 The standard way to generate random data in JavaScript is with `Math.random()`.
 Although it is a pseudorandom number generator (PRNG), it cannot be deterministic because it does not accept a seed value.
 To handle this oddness, we can simply dispatch a value from `Math.random()` to the blockchain.

-In the example code we have written a simple smart contract that accepts an action called `RANDOM` and replaces the random value in state with the one it received from the action.
+In the following sample is a simple smart contract that accepts an action called `RANDOM` and replaces the random value in state with the one it received from the action.

-<div class="filename">src/chain.js</div>

 ```js
 // Option 1a: Dispatch some random data to your smart contract